Brian's Guide to

 (Obsolete)

-This was the former railway crossing signal in East Germany and has officially been replaced by the signal at the far left, but a few installations may still remain.
+This was the former railway crossing signal in East Germany and has officially been replaced by the signal at the far left, but some installations still remain.
 You must stop when the red signal flashes.

 ADVERTISEMENT